 Benjamin Netanyahu is the prime minister of Israel.
 After the Israeli teens were found dead, he said they were victims of "terrorists" and "human animals."
 When the Palestinian teen was found murdered, he telephoned the boy's father and said the murder was "abhorrent."
 Three Israelis have been indicted for the murder.

 What Is Notable About This Outbreak of Violence?

 The current fight comes after almost two years of relative calm between Israel and the Palestinians and just months after the latest round of peace talks collapsed.

 The technology being used by both sides is more advanced than in earlier periods of violence.
-Hamas has publicly claimed responsibility for the drone, and went on to say that they actually have two types of drones: one to gather intelligence and another to fire munitions.
+Hamas has publicly claimed responsibility for using a drone, and went on to say that it actually has two types of drones: one to gather intelligence and another to fire munitions.
 Hamas has been able to reach cities that are much further north in Israel than they ever have before, instilling a new fear for Israeli residents.
 Israel claims some 5 million people now live within striking distance of Hamas’ newest rockets.